 Ubiquitin, proteasome, muscle wasting, cachexia, metabolism, diabetes, proteolysis, Parkinson’s Disease, neurodegenerative disorders, spermatogenesis

 Research or Clinical Activities

 Muscle wasting due to skeletal muscle protein degradation complicates many diseases (e.g. cancer, infection, stroke) as well as normal aging.
 Our goal is to identify key enzymes in the ubiquitin proteasome system that are responsible for the activation of protein degradation and could be pharmacologically inhibited to prevent or treat muscle wasting.
 We identified USP19 as a deubiquitinating enzyme that is induced in atrophying skeletal muscle.
-Our cellular and transgenic knock out studies indicate that this enzyme plays an important role in muscle wasting.
-We are currently exploring mechanisms and the potential drug targeting of this enzyme.
+Our cellular and transgenic knock out studies indicate that this enzyme plays an important role not just in muscle wasting, but has a broader effect on metabolism including physical activity and glucose homeostasis.
+We are currently exploring mechanisms arid the potential drug targeting of this enzyme.

 Selected Recent Publications